Siphon880gh/devbrain/Cross-Platform - React Native/_PRIMER - React Native - Concepts on Navigation.md

 After reading this, you should know concept wise: React Navigation (can be enhanced with NativeBase Navigation) vs Wix’s React Native Navigation, React Router Native vs Expo Router.

-Also after reading this, you should know the default React-Native navigation components: Stack Navigator, Tab Navigator, Drawer Navigator, Bottom Tab Navigator
+Also after reading this, you should know at a concept level there’s the default React-Native navigation components: Stack Navigator, Tab Navigator, Drawer Navigator, Bottom Tab Navigator.

-You should also know from reading this, the different ways of architecturing multiple screens with react router native (hidden url based) or expo router (file-url)
+You should also know from reading that, concept level the different ways of architecting multiple screens with react router native (hidden url based) or expo router (file-url based).

+---

 In React Native, there are several popular options for navigation, including the ones you've mentioned.
 Here are the main options: